Ji-Hwan Bae Preview, Player Props: Pirates vs. Cubs

-Ji-Hwan Bae -- with a slugging percentage of .259 in his past 10 games (including no homers) -- will be in action for the Pittsburgh Pirates against the Chicago Cubs, with Justin Steele on the mound, on August 24 at 7:05 PM ET.
+Ji-Hwan Bae and his .382 on-base percentage over his past 10 games (68 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates versus the Chicago Cubs and Kyle Hendricks on August 25 at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Cardinals.
+In his last game, he went 1-for-3 with an RBI against the Cubs.

 Ji-Hwan Bae Game Info & Props vs. the Cubs